SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-integration-framework.md

 #### Scheduled action definitions

-Scheduled actions represent a particular type of action when the execution is iterated until a specific exit condition is met.
+A _Scheduled action_ represents a particular type of action when the execution is iterated until a specific exit condition is met.
 This type of action permits you to create loops in a playbook.

 YAML example: